 Many a fiancé has dreamed of a beach wedding in Hawai’i.

 Adding the sounds of the beach, of the gentle surf as it whispers across the sand, makes the heart sing.
 So many brides and grooms have had that beach wedding dream come true!
-Looking at the numbers, there are approximately 22,000 weddings a year in Hawai’i at an average cost of $38,000.
+Looking at the numbers, there are approximately 22,000 weddings annually in Hawai’i at an average cost of $38,000.

-The weddings in Hawai’i today do not resemble the Polynesian style weddings of ancient times.
+The weddings in Hawai’i today do not resemble the Polynesian-style weddings of ancient times.
 But they do follow some modern traditions and protocols of current Hawaiian culture.
 The most essential custom to respect is showing the proper honor for the land, the sea, and the islands’ culture.

 No words adequately describe the exceptional delight one feels at a beach wedding in Hawai’i.
 The presence of so much beauty can be almost overwhelming.
-The soft sand and immense deep blue ocean, with the neighbor islands off in the distance, is a backdrop dreams are made of.
+The soft sand and immense deep blue ocean, with the neighboring islands off in the distance, is a backdrop dreams are made of.
 All around, fragrant flowers and soft music ignite a multitude of emotions and flavors of joy and happiness.

 Those at the wedding party begin to feel tears rolling down their cheeks as soon as the Pū (conch) is blown.
 Then, a chant is presented, and exquisite lei are exchanged.
 The balmy tropical sea breezes carry sweet fragrances and enchant those present.
 It feels like another world.

-Marriage for ancient Hawaiians existed long before the western explorers arrived in their giant sailing ships.
+Marriage for ancient Hawaiians existed long before the Western explorers arrived in their giant sailing ships.

-Historical evidence tells us that the islands were populated 500 to 1000 years before westerners came upon these island jewels in the Pacific Ocean.
-By the time the westerners arrived, the island people were well established in their lifestyle, which included an ancient form of marriage.
+Historical evidence tells us that the islands were populated 500 to 1000 years before Westerners came upon these island jewels in the Pacific Ocean.
+By the time the Westerners arrived, the island people were well-established in their lifestyle, which included an ancient form of marriage.